 The note du jour?
-Oud. there’s no denying that the Middle Eastern ingredient has taken the scent world by storm, with almost every single fragrance house using it to create exotic perfumes.
+Oud.
+There’s no denying that the Middle Eastern ingredient has taken the scent world by storm, with almost every single fragrance house using it to create exotic perfumes.
 But if you thought its intoxicating, incense-like smell wasn’t for you, think again – oud now comes in all forms.

 From feminine florals to crisp citruses and heady woods, whatever your perfume preference, there’s an oud for everyone.
-This Eid, give a loved one the gift of this musky must-have, starting with a little help from our edit of the very best from the likes of Guerlain, Dior, Amouage, and more.
+This Eid, give a loved one the gift of this musky must-have, starting with a little help from our edit of the very best from the likes of Guerlain, Dior, Jo Malone, and more.
 It’s time to get in the mood for oud.

 Cartier 'Oud & Menthe'

 Oud mixed with mint?
 Yes, it works.
 And yes, it smells sublime.
 Created by innovative in-house perfumer Mathilde Laurent, Cartier’s olfactory offering is inspired by two seemingly opposite ingredients from the Middle East – fresh mint, and dark, intense oud.
 The result?
 A captivating oud scent and “a sugary and suave infusion with a breath of plant-like freshness from the mint”.

 Bringing urban edge and a touch of Parisian flair to an oud fragrance, Ex Nihilo’s oud offering is cool and contemporary.
 Its story is told where East meets West in the middle of Place Vendôme, opening with spicy saffron, warming ginger, and cinnamon before the heart of cedarwood and galbanum is revealed, enveloped in heady musks, incense, and agarwood accord.